 How can I use this report to improve student outcomes and support my school self-assessment?

-Teachers’ support for student learning and their expectations of students’ academic success along with a strong sense of belonging are necessary components for happy and successful students.
+Teachers’ support for student learning, their expectations of students’ academic success, and a strong sense of belonging are necessary components for happy and successful students.

 Sense of Belonging

 School belonging refers to a student’s perception of being accepted, valued and included in their school setting by their peers and others in the school.
 It is sometimes referred to as school connectedness or bonding to school.

 Students' feelings of belonging at school, alongside positive relationships with peers and teachers, are essential for student wellbeing.
 These relationships are characterised by constructive interactions that provide genuine support for students and help them build social and emotional skills.

 CESE research shows the importance of students having a positive sense of belonging at primary and secondary school and highlights the relationships between a student’s sense of belonging and other measures of engagement.

 Expectations for Success is a measure of classroom context and refers to the extent to which teachers value academic achievement and hold high expectations of all students.
 High expectations are effective for learning for all types of students and schools.
 Supportive classroom environments, in which students experience consistent, clear and high expectations and receive help from teachers and peers, promote the engagement of all students.

 CESE’s 'What Works Best' publication highlights how high expectations are an important driver for student performance.
 Longitudinal research using TTFM data shows the positive effect of high expectations on NAPLAN performance and engagement in high school.
 This publication also provides practical strategies to increase levels of academic expectations.

 In an education context, advocacy and support for learning at school refer to the active consideration and support of individual students’ academic and wellbeing needs.
 This encompasses general support and specific supportive behaviours that help students navigate the everyday course of school life.